-Chinese Hot Pot Experience
+Chinese Hot Pot – Catherine’s Experience

-Sitting flush with the table and centred, four deep metal dishes welcome us, each filled with a different poaching liquid, ranging from mild to hot, kept simmering over a hidden heat source.
+Sitting flush with the table, four deep metal dishes welcomed us, each filled with a different poaching liquid, ranging from mild to hot, kept simmering over a hidden heat source.

 Tray upon tray of cut meats (paper-thin beef, choice raw tri-tips, meatballs, air-dried skins, etc.) magically appear, along with cut seafood, cut veggies, fresh local Chinese noodles, cut roots (lotus etc.), algae, tiny quail eggs, offings (tripe), radishes, several kinds of mushrooms, etc.

 The mix of herbs and spices is different in each pot, giving the food simmering in them a specific flavour.

 It is, simply put, heavenly delicious.

 It took us a surprisingly long time to actually call it quits… Good students are notoriously famished all the time, right?

 Add to this glorious mix a lively conversation between fellow LTL members from around the world, and you have the perfect recipe for a great evening!